rinsewester/SDFkit/docs/index.rst

 Welcome to the SDFkit documentation!

-Explain what SDFkit is and where to find the other info/documentation.
+TODO: Explain what SDFkit is, show a picture.

+TODO: refer to usage to get started with SDFkit, fileformat for processing graphs from other tools and documentation of the CSDFGraph class on which SDFkit is based.

 .. toctree::
-   :maxdepth: 2
+   :hidden:

    usage
    fileformat